ANKITSANJYAL/ANKITSANJYAL/README.md

 - :seedling: Interested in Data Science and AI

-- :zap: In my free time, I solve read science fiction books , listen to the music and solve machine learning problems.
+- :zap: In my free time, I solve read books , listen to the music and solve machine learning problems.